mosaicml/composer/docs/source/getting_started/welcome_tour.rst

         # <EPOCH_END>

 Now we need a way to tie events to algorithms, so that we know which algorithms to run and when to run them.
-This is the purpose of the :class:`~composer.core.Engine`.
-The :class:`~composer.core.Engine` is initialized with a list of algorithms to run and provides a :meth:`composer.core.Engine.run_event` method that the trainer can call to execute algorithms for the given event.
-The :class:`~composer.core.Engine` is also responsible for handling potential conflicts between multiple algorithms.
+This is the purpose of the :class:`.Engine`.
+The :class:`.Engine` is initialized with a list of algorithms to run and provides a :meth:`.Engine.run_event` method that the trainer can call to execute algorithms for the given event.
+The :class:`.Engine` is also responsible for handling potential conflicts between multiple algorithms.

 One piece is missing.
 Algorithms are no longer running from within the body of the training loop, but they still need to be able to modify the training loop's state.
-For this, we introduce :class:`~composer.core.State` which stores all objects relevant to training that algorithms need access to.
-The :class:`~composer.core.Engine` is initialized with a reference to the :class:`~composer.core.State` and passes it to algorithms when it invokes them.
+For this, we introduce :class:`.State` which stores all objects relevant to training that algorithms need access to.
+The :class:`.Engine` is initialized with a reference to the :class:`.State` and passes it to algorithms when it invokes them.

-Finally, to be compatible with the :class:`~composer.core.Engine`, algorithms need to implement two methods:
+Finally, to be compatible with the :class:`.Engine`, algorithms need to implement two methods:
-:meth:`~composer.core.Algorithm.match` and :meth:`~composer.core.Algorithm.apply`.
+:meth:`.Algorithm.match` and :meth:`.Algorithm.apply`.
 For MixUp, these methods can be very
 simple:

 .. code-block:: python